Data-Boosted Optimization for AC Optimal Power Flow: Interior-Point and Spatial Branching Methods: Introduction

-The primary contribution of this paper is a comprehensive empirical benchmark of interior-point and spatial branching methods for the AC-OPF, encompassing both standard and data-boosted variants.
-Our study provides a systematic assessment across a diverse set of networks and operating conditions, ranging from default, well-behaved cases to challenging, modified configurations specifically designed to induce local optima.
-This work fills a significant gap in the literature, offering researchers and practitioners a clear understanding of the relative strengths and limitations of these representative solution strategies under varying levels of problem difficulty.
+The primary contribution of this paper is the development of a data-boosted optimization framework for AC-OPF that integrates learning into both interior-point and spatial branching methods.
+By leveraging historical operating data to guide initialization and restrict the search space, the proposed approach provides a unified perspective on how data can enhance both local and global optimization strategies.
+Building on this framework, we conduct an extensive empirical study across a diverse set of networks and operating conditions, including both standard benchmark cases and challenging configurations designed to induce local optima.
+This analysis reveals fundamental differences in the practical behavior of these methods and provides new insights into their performance, robustness, and scalability under varying levels of problem difficulty.

 The remainder of the paper is organized as follows.
 Section~\ref{sec:formulation} introduces the nomenclature and presents the formulation of the AC optimal power flow problem.
 Section~\ref{sec:methodology} details the data-boosted versions of both the interior-point and spatial-branching approaches.
 The performance evaluation metrics used to compare these methods are described in Section~\ref{sec:comparison}.
 Section~\ref{sec:computational_results} reports and discusses the computational results obtained for networks of different sizes and operating conditions.
 Finally, Section~\ref{sec:conclusions} summarizes the main findings and outlines the conclusions of the study.